django-denmark/djangoschool-docs/slides/excercises1.md

 We will include links to specific pages in the documentation throughout theese exercises, so if you ever get stuck they should be the first place to look.

+The excercises are meant to be completed in order (we are referring to changes we make as we go along) and you will most likely see errors if you skip ahead.

 Recap: Django Structure
 -----------------------